How to Make Money From Mobile Apps

 App owners and app developers can still generate money from in-app purchases, advertisements, and subscriptions that offer premium upgrades.

 If you follow this guide, you’ll be on the right track to building a mobile app that actually makes money.

-Do you plan on releasing your mobile app on iOS, Android, or both?
+Do you plan on releasing your mobile app on iOS for the Apple App Store, Android for the Google Play Store, or both?